When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 This is a disjunctive representation for $\gr$ in terms of two polyhedral alternatives.
 We assume that every included neuron exhibits this disjunction, i.e., every neuron can be on or off depending on the model input.
-This assumption of \emph{strict activity} implies that $L^{l-1} < 0$ and $U^{l-1} > 0$, noting that neurons not satisfying this property can be exactly pruned from the model \citep{serra2020lossless}.
+This assumption of \emph{strict activity} implies that the sign of the preactivation term $(\vw^l_i \vh^{l-1} + b^l_i)$ is unknown, noting that neurons not satisfying this property can be exactly pruned from the model \citep{serra2020lossless}.
+Specifically, if a neuron is strictly inactive, it can be directly removed; if a neuron is strictly active, it can be replaced with a skip connection, or the weights of downstream connections updated accordingly.